JuliaReach/RangeEnclosures.jl/README.md

 julia> enclose(f, dom) # use default solver [0.00449999, 15.1875]
 ```
-This result is actually tight; it can be confirmed using interval (global)
+Both methods give tight results for this example.
+We can also confirm by using
-optimization:
+interval (global) optimization:

 ```julia
 julia> enclose(f, dom, :IntervalOptimisation)